-Selecting binoculars for birders, birdwatchers, and wildlife-lovers can seem daunting with such a large selection and a lot of differences in price tags.
+Selecting binoculars for birders, birdwatchers, and wildlife lovers can seem daunting with such a large selection and a lot of differences in price tags.
 Luckily, we are taking the flocking guesswork out of this process.

 Aside from your own senses, binoculars can be the most helpful tool in your birdwatching arsenal.
 So, how can we select the best binoculars for going birding, watching birds at our feeders, or finding distant wildlife?
 We can use three selection criteria to select a pair of binoculars:

 As an Amazon Associate, we earn from qualifying purchases.
-Product links in this article lead to Amazon.

-How to Select Binoculars
+How to select binoculars